FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

    #.
 Search with include outside the compartment

       :Request: ``GET [base]/Patient?_include=Patient:organization``
-      :Type-Access: User must have read access to Patient, otherwise HTTP Status Code 403 is returned.
+      :Type-Access: User must have read access to Patient and Organization, otherwise HTTP Status Code 403 is returned.
 If the user has read access to Organization, the _include is evaluated.
 Otherwise it is ignored.
       :Compartment: Is applied as in case 1.a.

    #.
 Search with chaining